myrthe-vt/be-more-android/README.md

-# Be More Agent / BMO 🤖
+# Be More Android / BMO 🤖

 An embodied, local-first BMO assistant that uses an Android phone as the body and a Mac as the brain.